Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 - This year, the RedHawks average 16.7 fewer points per game (22) than the Zips give up (38.7).

-- In games that Miami (OH) churns out over 437.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Miami (OH) piles up more than 437.5 yards, the team is 1-1 against the spread and 2-0 overall.

 - The RedHawks have six giveaways this season, while the Zips have eight takeaways .